Zaurezzh/Zaurez-Analytics-Portfolio/Predictive_Modeling/Customer_Churn_XGBoost/README.md

 # 🧠 Customer Churn Prediction Model (Python + ML)

-This machine learning project uses Python to predict customer churn using the Telco dataset.
-The model identifies which customers are likely to leave, based on demographics, account details, and service usage.
-This predictive analytics case study is ideal for advanced portfolio showcases and executive-level churn mitigation planning.
+This predictive analytics project uses Python to identify customers most likely to churn using the Telco Customer Churn dataset.
+The project demonstrates end-to-end machine learning workflow—from preprocessing and exploratory data analysis to model training and explainability using SHAP.
+Designed for both business impact and portfolio showcasing.

 ---